 - Excellent written and oral communication, presentation and interpersonal skills.

 - Works well independently and within a team and demonstrates a high degree of initiative, flexibility, and collaboration.

-- The personal presence to represent the Foundation in diverse forums and organizational relationships.
+- Personal presence to represent the Foundation in diverse forums and organizational relationships.

-- Willingness to travel nationally and internationally, as needed.
+- Willingness and capability for domestic and international travel as needed.